HawkSteak/DynamicTrees-PHC2/README.md

 # Missing features

 - Paperbark does not grow back
-- Papayas have weird hitboxes
+- Papayas have weird hitboxes and show growth two times
 - Coconuts do not drop
 - Maple treetap missing
 - Dragonfruit, Papaya, Coconut, Date, Maple, Paperbark and Cinnamon do not drop items when chopped
 aka all log fruits and palm type trees
 - Banana does not drop sticks (can't get high enough for logs)
-- Orange trees grow oranges that have apple textures
 - Grapefruits and Oranges have the same texture (item)
 - Dragonfruit Cactus does not look like a cactus?
+- Ripe peppercorn is useless

 # Working